Bender (Futurama): Character biography

-Bender has an apartment (00100100, the ASCII code for the dollar sign "$") in the "Robot Arms Apts." building, where he eventually invites his best friend and coworker, Fry, to live with him.
+Bender has an apartment (00100100, the ASCII code in binary for the dollar sign "$") in the "Robot Arms Apts." building, where he eventually invites his best friend and coworker, Fry, to live with him.
 Although the pair enjoy living together, Bender is sometimes portrayed as manipulating his guileless friend.
 In the series' early episodes, Bender is shown preferring to occupy smaller areas of their apartment, like the closet, referring to them as "cozy", although in later episodes he is shown to have his own individual bedroom, like Fry.

 Throughout the series, he enters many romantic relationships of varying duration, and is commonly referred to as a womanizer by his friends.
 He does not seem to discriminate between human women and their robot or "fem-bot" counterparts, and is shown actively pursuing both.
 Likewise, his taste in fem-bot partners does not seem to be affected by the fem-bot's height or weight, and he is shown numerous times chasing fem-bots of all builds.
 In "Proposition Infinity", Bender's secret affair with coworker Amy Wong leads to a referendum that, once approved, legalizes robosexuality.
 In "The Bots and the Bees", he has a sexual encounter with a fem-bot soda vending machine that leads to the almost-instantaneous birth of a son, whom he names Ben, after the first part of his own name.

 Professor Farnsworth describes Bender to be constructed of an alloy of iron and osmium - despite Bender himself claiming to be made of 40% titanium in "A Head in the Polls".
 The Professor also states Bender contains a 0.04% nickel impurity, a trait which he claimed made himself unique.
 Bender hates magnets, as magnets interfere with his inhibition unit, causing him to uncontrollably start singing folk music/folk songs when near his head, and also causing him to reveal his secret ambition to be a folk singer.
 He once was able to attach a magnetic small faux-beard underneath his mouth without breaking into song.
 Bender also has a near-pathological fear of electric can openers due to the death of his father, caused by one, and the fact that it once ripped open the top of his head as it would a can.